Where language meets place

 I'm applying for PhD research exploring how digital storytelling shapes sustainable tourism destination identities.

-My research focuses on visitor-generated content — the stories tourists tell through TikTok, Instagram, and review platforms — and how these narratives construct, challenge, or transform how destinations are understood and experienced.
+My research focuses on visitor-generated content.
+The stories tourists tell through TikTok, Instagram, and review platforms and how these narratives construct, challenge, or transform how destinations are understood and experienced.

 Academic Background